 When you entered the sanctuary, the stage gave the immediate feeling of being under the sea.
-The water effect on the top picture is just plastic tablecloths cut in strips (leaving a couple inches at the top), and each strip stretched outward every couple inches.
+The sea backdrops and water effects on the top picture are just plastic tablecloths cut in strips (leaving a couple of inches at the top), and each strip stretched outward every couple of inches.
 I used this fun technique in my DIY Jellyfish costume also.

 Quick and easy, this dynamic school of colorful paper fish worked beautifully to cover a large walled area.
-We made a template to distribute to several ladies so each fish would be exactly the same.
+We made a sea fish cutouts template to distribute to several ladies so each fish would be exactly the same.
 It’s a great way to decorate a large area with an underwater scene for cheap.
 We almost covered the entire room!
 Download the fish template here:

-Another large wall and a simple technique of hanging plastic tablecloths to make waves.
+Another large wall and a simple technique of hanging plastic tablecloths was an easy way to make waves.
 The Dollar store fishes were a striking and inexpensive addition.
 Always go check out your local Dollar store, it will probably have some perfect supplies for any under the sea themed party.

 Pool noodles cut in all kinds of ways made interesting coral reefs and made great sea party decorations.
 The sea urchins were little foam balls pocked with toothpicks and spray painted red.

-Fish crafted from colorful paper plates are amazingly simple and a bright way to cover a big wall.
+Fish and sea creatures crafted from colorful paper plates are amazingly simple and a bright way to cover a big wall.
 Love the black ray!
+What a great idea!

 These jellyfish made from paper lanterns create a lot of impact.
 The tails are strips of plastic tablecloths ripped and stretched.